-Content: Examination of the body in society.
+Content: The body in society.
 How bodies are the loci of race, class, and gender.
 The body as a way of examining health and healing, symbols and politics, discipline and resistance.
 Social and ritual functions of reproduction (including new technologies) and of adornment, scarification, other forms of bodily decoration in classic and contemporary literature, film, dance.
-Formerly Sociology/Anthropology 295.

-Prerequisite: Sociology/Anthropology 100 or 110, and two 200-level sociology/ anthropology courses; or consent of instructor.
+Prerequisite and/or restriction: Sociology/Anthropology 100 or 110, and two 200-level sociology/anthropology courses; or consent of instructor.

-400 SENIOR SEMINAR AND THESIS
+SOAN 400 SENIOR SEMINAR AND THESIS